EGR304-2025-F-202/EGR304-2025-F-202.github.io/docs/Appendix/App-Team-Org.md

 2. How will you handle instructor correspondence?
 Who is responsible?
 How will that be communicated with/back to the group?
 <br>We will handle instructor correspondence by discussing in our group chat within 12 hours of the professor's correspondence.
 Lia will be responsible for the correspondence and will communicate back to the group through forwarded emails and group chat.

+## Missing class or meeting responsibilities

+The missing team member shall inform group chat as soon as possible, when they know they cannot attend, and request what work is required of them. <br><br>

+The team shall inform them of what they missed. <br><br>

+The missing team member shall confirm that they received the information by messaging back or leaving a thumbs up on the message by noon the following day.<br><br>

+# Message response times

+Team members shall respond to group chat messages via messaging back or leaving a thumbs up on the new message(s) within 2 hours of receiving the message on the day before and the day team hw is due.
+For all other times, until the final project is turned in, it will be 4 hours within receiving the message. <br><br>

+Exceptions will be made for sleeping, weekends without hw due the following Monday and whenever a teammate informs the group they will not be available.

 ## Meeting Schedule

 _**Appendix Table 2**: Weekly Schedule_